Travel Insurance Frequently Asked Questions

-Travel smartly and get Travel Insurance.
-Before you do, though, learn a little about it.
+Travel smart and get Travel Insurance.
+Before you do, learn a little about it.

 An accident or emergency can happen anywhere.
 If you need medical care in another country or another province/territory, your government health plan may pay only part of the costs.
 Travel insurance starts where these plans finish.
 Travel insurance can also provide coverage for unforeseen problems, from a cancelled flight to a serious illness, or in rare cases, even an act of terrorism or the bankruptcy of a travel supplier.
 If an illness, accident, or other covered unforeseen circumstance forces travellers to cancel or interrupt their plans, they face two major financial losses: the money invested in non-refundable pre-payments and medical expenses that in many instances may not be covered by health insurance.

 Depending on your age, condition and, if applicable, your answers to our health questions, pre-existing medical conditions are covered if they are stable for a certain period of time (as specified in your protection) before your policy's effective date.

 It reimburses forfeited, non-refundable or unused payments or deposits if travellers must cancel or interrupt their trip due to a covered reason.